tombatossals/angular-leaflet-directive/bower_components/leaflet-tilelayer-geojson/README.md

 ## Docs

 ### Usage example
-The following example shows how to render a GeoJSON Tile Layer for US road line GeoJSON tiles (borrowed from http://openstreetmap.us/~migurski/vector-datasource/).
-[See demo](http://bl.ocks.org/glenrobertson/6203331).
+The following example shows how to render a GeoJSON Tile Layer for a tile endpoint at http://tile.example.com/{z}/{x}/{y}.json.

         var style = {
             "clickable": true,